-14. Liability for Contaminated Site
+15. Liability for Contaminated Site

-The College previously recognized a liability of \$806 for remediation of a contaminated site,.
+The College previously recognized a liability of \$806 for remediation of a contaminated site.
 The liability resulted from petroleum impacts in soil and ground water in the vicinity of a basement boiler room.
 The estimate of the liability was determined by a third party based on the fair value of the cost of the remediation work required.
+During the year, the contaminated site was sold and the liability was extinguished (Note 6).

-15. Net Assets Restricted for Endowments
+16. Net Assets Restricted for Endowments

 Net assets restricted for endowments consist of monies provided by the Government of Ontario from the Ontario Student Opportunity Trust Fund ("OSOTF") and the Ontario Trust for Student Support ("OTSS") matching programs to award student aid together with an equal amount of endowed donations.

 Effective April 1, 2022, the College has adopted a capital preservation policy.
 This policy has the objective of protecting the real value of the endowments by limiting the amount of interest, dividends and distributions from pooled funds made available for spending to 3.5% of the opening market value of the investments held for endowment net assets.
 In any particular year, any excess is recorded as deferred contributions.
 Any shortfall is covered to the extent that accumulated excess amounts are available in deferred contributions.

-16. Related Party Transactions
+17. Related Party Transactions